Multiple Imputation Guided by Full Law and Target Law Identifiability under the Missing Not At Random Assumption: Theoretical results

-The notation $\xi(\Omega, p(\+ O, \+ X^\ast, \+ R))$ represents the fact that the imputation method $\xi$ may leverage both the description $\Omega$ of the missing data model, i.e., the nonparametric assumption, and the observed data law $p(\+ O, \+ X^\ast, \+ R)$ to produce the imputations for the missing values.
-Naturally, not all imputation methods produce realizations from the true conditional distribution of $\+ X_0$ for all partitions of $\+ X$.
-Following \citet[chapter 2.6]{rubin1987multiple}, we define conditionally complete imputation as follows. \begin{definition} Let $\sM_\Omega$ be a nonparametric missing data model with observed data law $p(\+ O, \+ X^\ast, \+ R)$.
-An imputation method $\xi(\Omega, p(\+ O, \+ X^\ast, \+ R))$ is \emph{conditionally complete} if it draws imputations from the conditional predictive distribution of $\+X_0$
+Following \citet[chapter 2.6]{rubin1987multiple}, we define a conditionally complete imputation method as follows. \begin{definition} Let $\sM_\Omega$ be a nonparametric missing data model with observed data law $p(\+ X^\ast, \+ R)$.
+An imputation method $\xi_{\Omega, p( \+ X^\ast, \+ R)}$ is \emph{conditionally complete} if, for every missingness pattern $\+ r$, the corresponding imputation kernel satisfies